acallvazq/acallvazq/README.md

 - [PCCD](https://github.com/acallvazq/PCCD): Practices of the subject PCCD (Concurrent and distributed programming).

 ### My collaborations in GitHub
+- [Truck-Logistic](https://github.com/CampusDual/2023-BIN-1-G1_TruckLogistic): Project for a full stack bootcamp organized by Campus Dual and Imatia where a web application has been developed to manage a wood warehouse.
+- [PCCD-2023](https://github.com/fernandodpr/PCCD-C-2223-GETT): Ticketing service in an environment for n nodes and m processes.
 - [Arcade-GameStore](https://github.com/fernandodpr/AST-2122-GETT): RESTful Web Service with Node.js and MongoDB (MEAN Stack).
 - [SINF-2022](https://github.com/fernandodpr/SINF-2122-GETT): Database of a ticketing service with MySQL.
-- [PCCD-2023](https://github.com/fernandodpr/PCCD-C-2223-GETT): Ticketing service in an environment for n nodes and m processes

 ### Social Networks
 If you want to know more about me, check out my [LinkedIn profile](https://es.linkedin.com/in/alba-calleja-v%C3%A1zquez-7a5862207).